Start planning your trip

 Hongakuji Temple is a temple of the Nichiren sect of Buddhism that was built in 1436.
 The remains of the founder of the Nichiren sect are located here in the Nichiren Shonin Bunkotsudo, as is the grave of the famous Kamakura swordmaker Masamune.

 The most famous sight of all is of the long trailing branches of the Shidare zakura, or weeping cherry tree, found near the Nichiren Shonin Bunkotsudo.
 These bloom at the same time as the Somei Yoshino, so if you are planning a trip to Kamakura in the spring, please pay a visit to Honkakuji as well.

 Access: 3-minute walk from Kamakura Station East Exit

-Komyoji is a temple belonging to the Jodo sect of Buddhism that was built in 1243.
-From the time it was established up until the Edo era, the powers that be, including the shogun Tokugawa Ieyasu, were charged with protecting this temple.
+Komyoji is a temple belonging to the Jodo sect of Buddhism built in 1243.
+From the time it was established until the Edo era, the powers that be, including the shogun Tokugawa Ieyasu, were charged with protecting this temple.